mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 The competitive landscape includes traditional wealth management firms, community foundations, and newer technology-focused providers, each offering different fee structures, investment options, and service levels to attract donors and their financial advisors.

-**Core Services**:
+### Core features

-- Initial Contribution: Donors contribute cash, securities, or other assets to their DAF account and receive an immediate tax deduction for the full fair market value of the contribution.
+- **Initial Contribution**: Donors contribute cash, securities, or other assets to their DAF account and receive an immediate tax deduction for the full fair market value of the contribution.
-- Investment Growth: The sponsoring organization invests the contributed funds, allowing them to potentially grow tax-free over time while awaiting distribution to charities.
+- **Investment Growth**: The sponsoring organization invests the contributed funds, allowing them to potentially grow tax-free over time while awaiting distribution to charities.
-- Grant Recommendations: Donors can recommend grants from their DAF to qualified charitable organizations whenever they choose.
+- **Grant Recommendations**: Donors can recommend grants from their DAF to qualified charitable organizations whenever they choose.
 While the sponsoring organization has legal control over the funds, they typically honor the donor's recommendations.

-**Key Advantages**:
+### Benefits
-- Tax Benefits: Immediate tax deduction upon contribution, even if grants are made years later.
+- **Tax Benefits**: Immediate tax deduction upon contribution, even if grants are made years later.
 This allows donors to "bunch" charitable deductions in high-income years.
-- Investment Growth: Funds can be invested and grow tax-free, potentially increasing the total amount available for charitable giving.
+- **Investment Growth**: Funds can be invested and grow tax-free, potentially increasing the total amount available for charitable giving.
-- Flexibility: Donors can take time to research charities and make thoughtful giving decisions without time pressure.
+- **Flexibility**: Donors can take time to research charities and make thoughtful giving decisions without time pressure.
-- Simplified Administration: The sponsoring organization handles all the administrative work, tax reporting, and due diligence on recipient charities.
+- **Simplified Administration**: The sponsoring organization handles all the administrative work, tax reporting, and due diligence on recipient charities.

-**Major Players**:
+### DAF log
+- Major Players:
     - Fidelity Charitable
     - Schwab Charitable
     - Daffy

-**More on DAFs**:
+    - Community Foundations
 - DAF is mostly the United States concept.
 - DAFs were originated by community foundations to boost charitable giving.
 The first DAF was created in 1931 by the New York Community Trust.
 Overtime commercial investment services got involved which boosted charitable giving further.
 - DAF — donor advised fund is an investment account which could be opened via a brokerage service that lets you take a tax deduction when contributions are made and give the money to a charity later.